aikmandean/st/README.md

 ```

 In JavaScript, if we could pass `age` through a validator, we'd know if
-its a `privateAge` or `publicAge`.
-Still, there is not promise that
+it's a `privateAge` or `publicAge`.
+Still, there's no guarantee that
 someone later passes a publicAge where we expect a privateAge.
 To st, both are plain numbers.
 Prop validators to the rescue.